-Dr. Jessica Magnotti is a Northern Virginia native.
-She attended George Mason University for undergrad, where she earned a Bachelor of Science degree in biology with a concentration in microbiology in 2013.
-Throughout undergrad and for several years following, she worked as a veterinary technician at a small animal hospital.
-Dr. Magnotti graduated from the Virginia-Maryland College of Veterinary Medicine in 2020.
+Dr. Jessica Magnotti grew up here in Northern Virginia.
+She earned a Bachelor of Science degree in biology with a concentration in microbiology in 2013 from George Mason University.
+She then went on to Virginia tech and graduated from the Virginia-Maryland College of Veterinary Medicine.

 Since she was a child, Dr. Magnotti has had a special appreciation for the more unusual creatures.
-She grew up with an assortment of birds, reptiles, small mammals and even some invertebrates!
+She grew up with an assortment of birds, reptiles, small mammals and Madagascar hissing cockroaches!
 These unique species have always inspired her, and she knew from a young age that she wanted to go into exotic animal medicine.
-While she loves working with all creatures, she especially enjoys working with birds (everything from poultry to parrots!) and bunnies.